Want to seem more authentic? Use politically incorrect language.

 - The results also suggest that political incorrectness can offend liberals and conservatives — it just depends on the issue.

 - About 80 percent of Americans believe political correctness is a problem in the U.S., according to a 2018 study.

 Speaking in a politically correct manner might help you to avoid offending people.
 It might lower your chances of making waves at work.
-But one thing political correctness won't help you with, according to new research, is appear authentic to others — on both sides of the aisle.
+But one thing political correctness won't help you with, according to new research, is appearing authentic to others, on both sides of the aisle.

 "The cost of political incorrectness is that the speaker seems less warm, but they also appear less strategic and more 'real,'" Juliana Schroeder, co-author of the paper, told Haas Newsroom.
 "The result may be that people may feel less hesitant in following politically incorrect leaders because they appear more committed to their beliefs."

 The forthcoming study involves some 5,000 participants across nine studies, in which political correctness is defined as "using language or behavior to seem sensitive to others' feelings, especially those others who seem socially disadvantaged."
 In addition to other tasks in the experiments, all participants were asked about their ideological backgrounds.

 The results suggest that liberals and conservatives are about equally likely to get offended by political incorrectness.
 But it varies by subject matter: Calling poor white people "white trash," for example, is more likely to offend conservatives than liberals.

 "Political incorrectness is frequently applied toward groups that liberals tend to feel more sympathy toward, such as immigrants or LGBTQ individuals, so liberals tend to view it negatively and conservatives tend to think it's authentic," Michael Rosenblum, the lead author of the paper, told Haas Newsroom.
 "But we found that the opposite can be true when such language is applied to groups that conservatives feel sympathy for — like using words such as 'Bible thumper' or 'redneck.'"